-Guidance on Client Intake Requirements for Food Assistance Contractors and Subcontractors
+Updated Guidance on Client Intake Requirements for Food Assistance Contractors and Subcontractors

-Background & Context
+Background & Context:

-Over the last 8 months, client intake documentation and barriers to client access have been raised as important issues to WSDA and to the WSDA Food Assistance Advisory Committee.
-This letter is intended to provide clarification of required eligibility and data collection requirements that are currently in place.
-Please review these requirements and compare these with your current program intake practices to ensure your intake practices are aligned with these requirements.
+Over the last year, client intake documentation and barriers to client access have been raised as important issues to WSDA and the WSDA Food Assistance Advisory Committee.
+In December 2020, WSDA provided a letter that clarified the required eligibility and data collection requirements for each of the Food Assistance programs.
+Since that time, WSDA has taken additional steps to reduce client access barriers.
+This letter includes updated guidance on client intake requirements and service areas.
+Please review these requirements and compare them with your current program intake and service practices to ensure your organization is in alignment with these requirements.

 No WSDA programs require client documentation, except for CSFP (Commodity Supplemental Food Program).
 All household income is self-declared.
-Under no circumstance should a pantry require a client's social security number, proof of citizenship, proof of income, proof of address, or proof of household size.
+Under no circumstance should a pantry require a client's social security number, proof of citizenship, proof of income, proof of name) proof of address, or proof of household size.

-You should not require documentation to verify eligibility or assist on your data collection practices.
+You should not require documentation to verify eligibility or assist in your data collection practices.
 This includes pieces of mail, school records, or medical records.
 If you have questions about these policies, please contact the WSDA lead contractor for your area.
 If you are a lead contractor, please work with your WSDA Food Assistance Regional Representative.
 We understand that contractors and other funders may require additional data collection outside of WSDA programs.
-If this applies to you, then please work with those organizations to clarify the data they need and understand why this is required.
+If this applies to you, then please work with those organizations to clarify the data needed and why it is required.